-Vitamin D deficiency; biomarkers; inflammation mediators; antioxidants; calcifediol; child; adolescent associated with antioxidant enzymes and the increase of reactive oxygen (ROS) and nitrogen (RNS) species (Keaney et al. 2003; Olusi 2002).
+Subclinical inflammation and oxidative stress are associated with obesity and its cardiometabolic complications, contributing to the onset of endothelial dysfunction and atherosclerosis (Codoñer-Franch et al. 2011).
+Oxidative stress is characterized by the decline of antioxidant defenses associated with antioxidant enzymes and the increase of reactive oxygen (ROS) and nitrogen (RNS) species (Keaney et al. 2003; Olusi 2002).
 This oxidative status present in cardiometabolic alterations is associated with the secretion of proinflammatory cytokines, which also trigger oxidative stress (Korda et al. 2008).
 Although these alterations are more frequent in aging, it is already possible to observe them in young individuals (Gilardini et al. 2011).